I am Kristen Clark and I’m a fan of all things beautiful, with a special love for nature.

-Butterflies, birds, flowers – you name it and I love it.
+Butterflies, birds, flowers – you name it, I love it.

-That’s why I created this website, to share my experience in backyard birding with other people who share my same passion for all things beautiful!
+That’s why I created this website, to share my experience in backyard birding and wildlife with other people who share my same passion for all things beautiful!

 And because connecting with Nature helps us feel better – emotionally, mentally, physically, and spiritually!